 PASS leaders are a collection of security industry visionaries who are dedicated to making the changes needed to bring a new vision into reality when it comes to appropriately securing schools.

 We are forward-thinking volunteers who believe that making schools safer is possible.
 We gather support from other relevant industry organizations and seek endorsement for this important security and life safety initiative.
-To learn more about the PASS steering committee, read our governance proposal.

 Guy M. Grace Jr.